 You can check out the new bounty games, tournament leaderboard promos and date for the next $50k guaranteed over at www.betonline.ag

 #3 – Winning Poker Network / America’s Cardroom

 Since the last update to this page, America's Cardroom have improved their offering for tournament fans further.
 They regularly host events under the 'Online Super Series' name.
 There are bigger and smaller events, and some huge guaranteed prize pools.
 The most recent series ha guaranteed prizes of $4.5 million.

-In 2018, ACR are guaranteeing $1,000,001 each week in a single million-and-one tournament.
+In 2019, ACR are guaranteeing $1,000,001 each week in a single million-and-one tournament.
 This is huge news for US tournament fans.
 If you prefer, you can hit the qualifier games and win your seat in one of the games.
-There continue until early March.
+There continue until spring.
 In previous years, they did continue through the year, though were more spread out.
 If you want to see $1 million+ prize pools for US players continue, then do make sure that you support these events.